bdwilson/hubitat/Geohopper-Presence/README.md

 6. Now paste this URL into your browser and make sure you get the following
 response:
 <code>["Yep, this is the right URL, just put it into GeoHopper Web Hook, set to POST and do a test.
 Make sure your GeoHopper location name matches the device '<location>-Brian'"]</code>
-7. Install GeoHopper app and your iBeacon.
-In the app, go to Settings->Web Service and configure a new web service using the URL above and select "Post".
-You can select Execute Locally if the server will be on the same network your mobile device is on when the triggers need to run.
+7. Install GeoHopper app and your iBeacon (optional).
+In the app, go to Settings->Web Service and configure a new web service using the URL above and select "Post" (text yourself the url and copy/paste it).
+You can select Execute Locally if the server will be on the same network your mobile device is on when the triggers need to run, but I always use the external URL in situations where location will be outside my wifi range.
-8. Configure a GeoHopper location or rename your iBeacon to be whatever the name of your device was in step 2 (minus the "- Name" part since that will get passed on your webhook URL).
+8. Configure a GeoHopper location or rename your iBeacon to be whatever the name of your device was in step 2 (minus the "-Name" part since that will get passed on your webhook URL).
 For this location, enable your web service and perform a test.
 It should perform the "On" or "Present" action (check your Hubitat device to make sure you see the logs rolling in.
 If not, make sure